Tag Teambuilding

 For those who value opportunity and stat breaking, Duelist empowers Rend Stat abilities from Arts of War (and Zalbaag’s Blade of Ruin from All-Stars format) to have a 50% increased critical chance if used within two range (so 60% before other critical chance sources) and defeating a unit with one increases your CT by 50 and you gain an additional +1 Power; spoils for a timely attack.
 Note that the +CT and Power portion applies to ranged Rend Stat, but the critical chance boost only works in melee to incentivize the Knight’s playstyle.

-Rend Stat abilities typically hit for half damage compared to a normal attack, so seizing the moment to strike an injured foe and successfully KO’ing them will yield faster turns and higher strength allowing you to nearly Rend Stat attack (or Act) again in a row.
+Rend Stat abilities typically hit for half damage compared to a normal attack, so seizing the moment to strike an injured foe and successfully KO’ing them will yield faster turns and higher strength, allowing you to nearly Rend Stat attack (or Act) again in a row.

 • 📃Requires: Close Helmet, Maximillian, Brigand’s Gloves